Tsuk1ko/nhentai-helper/README.md

   Automatically retry when an error occurs, instead of pop-up a confirmation box.
 - **Auto show all**
   Help you to click the "Show all" button on manga detail page automatically.
+- **Show ignore button**
+  Show an button that allow you to mark or unmark the manga as downloaded.
 - **Compression "streamFiles"**
   Enable this option will use less memory but some program might not support the generated zip file.
   See [here](https://stuk.github.io/jszip/documentation/api_jszip/generate_async.html#streamfiles-option) for more information.
 - **Series mode**
   Enable this option will make downloading and compression become series tasks but not parallel to reduce memory usage.
   If `RangeError: Array buffer allocation failed` occurs frequently, you can try to enable it.
-- **Show ignore button**
-  Show an button that allow you to mark or unmark the manga as downloaded.
+- **Stream download**
+  Use [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to download zip stream to reduce memory usage.
+  But this not work on Safari and Firefox, and the download process is **extremely slow**.
+So not recommended unless you really have memory usage issues.

 ## Other features